photoprism/photoprism-docs/docs/user-guide/advanced/backups.md

 PhotoPrism automatically creates the album and photo backup YAML files.
 If you want to update album backups or create a database backup you can use the backup command:

-`docker-compose exec photoprism photoprism backup -a -i exampleName`
+`docker-compose exec photoprism photoprism backup -a --albums-path PATH -i --index-path PATH`

 * -a = create album backups

+* --albums-path = optional, path where album backup will be stored

 * -i = create database backup

-* -f = overwrite extisting backup files

-* exampleFilename = optional, name of the file for the database backup
+* --index-path = optional, path for the database backup

+* -f = overwrite existing backup files